2-Definition of Integers solved problems

 Solved problems 1 and 2.

 We will check another solved problem: Which one of the following is not a whole number?
 Four answers were given: +5, +10, -3, +8.
 The correct answer is C -3 is a negative number and thus not a whole number.
-C is the correct answer for not being a whole number because it is negative.
+C is the correct answer because it is not a whole number, as it is negative.

 Solved problem-3.

 What are the negative integers?
-The negative integers include all negative values of numbers to infinity, but this does not include zero, which is not true of the given set.
+The negative integers include all negative values of numbers to infinity, but this does not contain zero, which is not true of the given set.

-This statement could hold good if the given set excludes zero.
+This statement holds true if the given set excludes zero.
 For the fourth choice, the set is of non-negative integers.
-This statement is wrong since the set includes zero and all negative numbers.
-The correct answer is b, which is the set of non-(+ve) numbers.
+This statement is wrong, since the set includes zero and all negative numbers.
+The correct answer is b, which is the set of non-positive numbers.

 Solved example -4.

 The four options were given.
-Let us check together so that you participate in the answer and check why we have chosen c as the correct answer, which is 1.
+Let us check together so you can participate in the answer and see why we chose c as the correct answer: 1.
 For +ve numbers, there is no decimal or fraction, whether +ve or negative, so we will exclude the fraction items since the value = -2.50.

 Solved problem -5.